 The wintertime stratospheric polar vortex in the NH is weaker than its Southern Hemisphere counterpart.
-This is because of the time-mean stationary waves, and in particular the wavenumber 1 and 2 components that originate in the troposphere.
-There-205 fore, a key ingredient for a realistic stratospheric mean state is realistic time mean eddy fluxes originating in the troposphere.
-205 Figure 7 shows the time evolution of meridional heat flux of wavenumbers 1 and 2 and the stratospheric polar vortex (zonal 206 mean at 60°N), both for the models (solid lines) and the corresponding days in reanalysis (dots) during NDJF.
-We examine 206 both the mid-tropospheric and lower stratospheric meridional eddy heat flux over the mid-latitudes (40°N-80°N), $\overline{v^T^}$ , which 207 is used as a proxy for upward coupling between the troposphere and the stratosphere.
+This is because of the time mean stationary waves, and in particular the wavenumber 1 and 2 components that originate in the troposphere.
+205 Therefore, a key ingredient for a realistic stratospheric mean state is realistic eddy fluxes forced by stationary waves in the 205 troposphere.
+Figure 7 shows the time evolution of meridional heat flux of wavenumbers 1 and 2 and stratospheric polar vortex, both for the models (solid lines) and the corresponding days in reanalysis (dots) during NDJF.
+We examine both the midtropospheric and lower stratospheric meridional eddy heat flux over the mid-latitudes (40°N-80°N), $\overline{v^T^}$ , which is used as proxy for upward coupling between the troposphere and the stratosphere.

-- 210 In the mid-troposphere, wave-1 $\overline{v^T^}$ is better simulated by NCEP, UKMO, ECCC and the KMA models.
-The ECMWF, JMA, and to a lesser degree CNRM at later weeks underestimate the amplitude, particularly following week 2.
-The biases are much more pronounced in the low-top models than in any of the aforementioned high-top models.
-Specifically, the amplitude in the BoM, ISAC, HMCR (to a lesser degree) and CMA is poorly simulated and the bias is large already in week 2 (figure 7a).
-For mid-tropospheric wave-2, too-strong biases exist in the NCEP, ECMWF and UKMO models after week 3, while the models - 215 that fail to simulate realistic amplitudes are the CMA, CNRM-2019 and ISAC. (figure 7b).
-Only the HMCR model show consistency, with small biases throughout the run.
+210 In the mid-troposphere, wave-1 $\overline{v^T^}$ is better simulated by NCEP, UKMO (both versions), ECCC and the KMA models.
+Both versions of the ECMWF model underestimate the amplitude, particularly following week 2.
+The CNRM-2019 model accurately simulates $\overline{v^T^}$ during the first three weeks, but then underestimates its amplitude, whereas the amplitude in the BoM, ISAC and CMA is poorly simulated and the bias is considerably large throughout the run (figure 7a).
+For mid-tropospheric wave-2, small biases exist in the NCEP, and both ECMWF and UKMO during the first 4 weeks, while the models that fail to

+215 simulate realistic amplitudes are the CMA, CNRM-2019 and ISAC. (figure 7b).
+Only the KMA model and to some extent the HMCR model, show consistency, with small biases throughout the run.
 In the lower stratosphere, biases in $\overline{v^T^}$ are noticeable in most models.
-For wave-1, the KMA and ECMWF models decently simulate wave-1 throughout the run, while the UKMO model has slightly weaker wave-1 signal than that observed during weeks 2-4, but then it simulates the amplitudes very well.
-Nevertheless, other models struggle to simulate a realistic wave-
+For wave-1, both the two versions of the UKMO and ECMWF models decently simulate wave-1 throughout the run, while the KMA model has slightly weaker wave-1 signal than that observed during weeks 2-4, but then it simulates the amplitudes very well.
+Nevertheless, other models struggle to simulate

-220 1 throughout the run.
-The NCEP model largely overestimates the amplitude of wave-1 following week 2, while the CMA, ISAC and BoM model considerably underestimate its amplitude after week 1 (figure 7c).
-Similarly to the mid-troposphere, the CNRM and JMA models start with a relatively realistic wave-1 amplitude during the first two weeks, but then the simulated amplitude weakens compared to observations.
-For wave-2 $\overline{v^T^}$ shown in figure 7d, the UKMO and KMA models overestimate the amplitude following week 3, whereas the ECMWF slightly underestimates the amplitude from week 2.
-The CNRM-2019 225 model has the largest positive bias of any model, while BoM, ISAC and HMCR all have a substantially too-weak wave-2 bias after week 1, though their negative bias is not as large as in wave-1.
+- a realistic wave-1 throughout the run.
+The NCEP model largely overestimates the amplitude of wave-1 following week 2, while the CMA, CNRM-2014, ISAC and BoM model considerably underestimate its amplitude after week 1 (figure 7c).
+Similarly to the mid-troposphere, the CNRM-2019 model starts with a relatively realistic wave-1 amplitude during the first two weeks, but then the simulated amplitude weakens compared to observations.
+For wave-2 $\overline{v^T^}$ shown in figure 7d, both versions of the UKMO model overestimate the amplitude following week 3, whereas both versions of the ECMWF slightly underestimate - the amplitude from week 2.
+The KMA and CNRM-2019 models are positively biased following week 3 and 1, respectively.

+The BoM, ISAC and HMCR have the most poorly simulated wave-2, with too weak amplitudes after week 1, though their negative bias is not as large as in wave-1.
 The CMA has a decently simulated amplitude of wave-2 during the first 6 weeks of the integration, despite its poorly simulated wave-2 amplitude in the mid-troposphere.
 In contrast to its overly strong wave-1, the simulated wave-2 in the NCEP model is relatively realistic.